 Michael was brought back to the US by a Las Vegas dealmaker Jack Wishna.
 He wanted to create and run a permanent Las Vegas show for Michael Jackson as well as a Rock City Club project where Michael was supposed to perform only three times a month – the rest of the time was to be given to new artists whom Michael was going to present:

-Michael, the children and nanny arrived from Ireland by a private plane on December 23d, 2006.
+Michael, the children and nanny arrived from Ireland by a private plane on December 23rd, 2006.
 At the airport they were met by Wishna and his wife Donna who took them to the house Jack rented for Michael for a year at the price of $1mln.
 The Wishnas had a great Christmas tree set up in Michael’s house with presents for him and the children.

 The price of the annual rent for the Vegas house is probably the only thing I don’t like about Wishna – it looks to me too speculative.
 It also created for Michael a certain idea of the level of prices for renting houses in the US, and this is probably why Tohme’s offer of $100,000 a month ($1,2mln a year) for a house in Los Angeles did not surprise Michael very much though I hear that it is also unreasonably high.

 When Michael arrived he was full of energy and produced on Wishna the impression of stepping direct from the Bad era.
-He was in great spirits, but gradually his old anxiety came back.
+He was in great spirits, however gradually his old anxiety came back.
 The media and public kept painting Michael a criminal despite his full acquittal in 2005, and greeted him with the usual hate and mockery which he surely didn’t expect after the comfort he enjoyed in Ireland.

 And although Jackson’s use of prescription drugs became big news after his death, Wishna said he never saw any of that kind of stuff around.